biomedical-cybernetics/coalescent_embedding/visualization_and_evaluation/angular_separation_index/README.txt

-MATLAB implementation of the angular separation score: a quantitative measure to evaluate the separation of groups over the circle circumference (2D) or sphere surface (3D).
+MATLAB implementation of the angular separation index: a quantitative measure to evaluate the separation of groups over the circle circumference (2D) or sphere surface (3D).